crd230/crd230.github.io/lab1.md

 ### **Merging files**
 \

 We need to join the two datasets *nhgisfile1* and *ca1* together.
-Remember from lecture that the unique Census ID for a tract combines the tract, county and state IDs.
+To do this, we need a unique ID that connects the tracts across the two files.
+The unique Census ID for a tract combines the tract, county and state IDs.
 We have this ID as the single variable GEOID in *ca1*, but separated as *STATEA*, *COUNTYA* and *TRACTA* in nhgisfile1.
 See Figure 2.

 <center>
 ![Figure 2: Geographic IDs](/Users/noli/Documents/UCD/teaching/CRD 230/Lab/crd230.github.io/lab1fig3.png)